garywong-bc/nrm-survey/README.md

 ## TO DO

 * test out application upgrade (e.g. LimeSurvey updates their codebase)
-* check for image triggers which force a reploy (image tags.. latest -> v1)
+* check for image triggers which force a redeploy (image tags.. latest -> v1)

 ### Done